WodenWang820118/angular-ExcelSyncingService/README.md

 ## Json-server

-The mocking server uses the `label` as unique ids, use `json-server db.json --id label` to look for specific objects.
+The mock server uses the `label` as unique ids, use `json-server db.json --id label` to set `label` as id field.